 • Gerald Leslie Brockhurst, By The Hills, 1939 was selected for the front page of the catalogue of the exhibition I mentioned.
-After much speculation the Daily Mirror discovered the model was the society beauty Lady Margaret Strickland.
-It was exhibited in the Royal Academy's annual exhibition in 1939 and it must have been one of the artist's last paintings before leaving Britain for America later that year.
-She was the elder daughter of the Earl of Darnley and featured in advertisements for shampoos, Pond's cream and cigarettes, and acted on the stage.
+This glamorous portrait of the novelist Lady Margaret Strickland was exhibited in the Royal Academy's annual exhibition in 1939 and it must have been one of the artist's last paintings before leaving Britain for America later that year.
+She was a famed society beauty, elder daughter of the Earl of Darnley and she featured in advertisements for shampoos, Pond's cream and cigarettes, and acted on the stage.
 It was she who approached Brockhurst to model for a portrait.
 The head alone took twenty-eight sittings.
-Brockhurst thought she was a bit thin so used a
+Brockhurst thought she was a bit thin so used Dorette (more about her later) as the model for the body.
+(CLICK) The title of

-- model he called Dorette for the body. - (CLICK) The title of the painting was thought up by Strickland.
-The landscape background is loosely based on paintings by Leonardo da Vinci. - (CLICK) In the 1930s Brockhurst became a sought after society portrait painter.
-This is a portrait of the socialite Margaret Sweeney, Duchess of Argyll (1912-1993) who you might remember from the BBC series A Very British Scandal.
+- the painting was thought up by Strickland.
+The landscape background is loosely based on paintings by Leonardo da Vinci. - (CLICK) In the 1930s Brockhurst became a sought after portrait painter.
+This is a portrait of the socialite Margaret Sweeney, Duchess of Argyll (1912-1993) whose affairs and divorce were recently portrayed in the BBC series A Very British Scandal.
 Paintings like this were popular as they were a modern expression of traditional artistic values.
 They combined rich detail with a subtle assessment of character, Brockhurst specialised in painting rich, famous and often highly independent women.
-In this painting the dramatic landscape background of volcanic mountains and loch refer to the sitter's Scottish heritage of which she was intensely proud.(CLICK) - He was born in Birmingham, the son of a coal merchant and showed extraordinary drawing skills and entered the Birmingham School of Art at the age of twelve.
+In this painting the dramatic landscape background of volcanic mountains and loch allude to the sitter's Scottish heritage of which she was intensely proud.(CLICK) - He was born in Birmingham, the son of a coal merchant and showed extraordinary drawing skills and entered the Birmingham School of Art at the age of twelve.
 His headmaster announced he had discovered 'a young Botticelli'.
-He won a gold medal at the Royal Academy School and a travelling scholarship. - (CLICK) The etching that is considered his masterpiece but was controversial at the time is this, Adolescence (1932, 37 x 26.5 cm, etching, British Council).
-The model was Kathleen Woodward, a 16-17 year-old model at the Royal Academy School who he met in 1929 when he was 39.
-He rechristened her Dorette and they eloped to America in 1939 creating an enormous scandal.
+He won a gold medal at the Royal Academy School and a travelling scholarship.
+During the 1930s and 1940s he was celebrated as a portraitist, painting society figures such as Marlene Dietrich and the Duchess of Windsor. - (CLICK) I said I would tell you more about Dorette.
+The etching that is considered his masterpiece is Adolescence (1932, 37 x 26.5 cm, etching, British Council) of Kathleen Woodward, a 16-17 year-old model at the Royal Academy School who he met in 1929 when he was 39.
+He rechristened her Dorette and they eloped to America creating an enormous scandal.
 He married Dorette in 1947 after he had divorced his first wife (Anaïs, née Folin, a Frenchwoman) who he had married in 1911.
-Dorette is of Greek origin and means 'gift of God'.